uutils/uutils.github.io/content/blog/2026-08-error-diagnostics.md

 [Try it in the playground](https://uutils.org/playground/?cmd=numfmt+--format%3D%25q+1000).

-So far, 24 utilities have adopted it - every one of them can be tried in the playground:
+In 0.11.0, 24 utilities have adopted it - every one of them can be tried in the playground:

 | Utility  | What the caret points at | Try it |
 | -------- | ------------------------ | ------ |